 A warm mist humidifier works by having a heating element inside that boils water that is then released into the air as mist.
 Since the internal heating element reaches boiling temperatures, bacteria and mold is eliminated at the source which provides cleaner air for you to breathe.
 Warm mist humidifiers also operate without a fan which means they are almost completely quiet, quickly adding humidity to small areas in silence.
 In colder months, many also find the warm mist an added benefit to keep rooms warmer while providing the listed benefits above.
 The only drawbacks to a warm mist humidifier are higher electricity costs and the burn risk from the internal heating element.

 Ultimately the choice is yours on whether or not you choose a cool mist or a warm mist humidifier for your home.
 If you’re looking to safely add humidity to a large area, have children or pets, and are looking for low energy costs; a cool mist humidifier may be the perfect fit.
 For those seeking to add warmth with their humidity, kill more bacteria, and want silent operation; a warm mist humidifier can be right for you.
-Check out the Cirro Energy plans that may reduce your energy costs and provide you with weekly reports detailing your energy use so that you can budget accordingly.
 So, choose wisely and enjoy the many benefits of having humid air in your home.